 When gearing up for full day of Truckee ‘ings — skiing, biking, hiking, fishing, golfing, shopping — don’t forget to allow time for eating!
 Truckee restaurants offer choices for every taste and budget.
 Unlike other towns around Lake Tahoe, Truckee restaurants are spread out, but nothing is that far from accommodations or attractions.

 When you want to dine top shelf, prix fixe or a la carte, Truckee restaurants will never disappoint.
 Farm to fork options are expertly offered by area chefs with French, Italian and American overtones.
-And, while Truckee restaurants might be hundreds of miles from the California coast, soft shell crabs, lobster and other seafood entrees rank top among diners’ favorite entrees.
+And, while these eateries might be hundreds of miles from the California coast, soft shell crabs, lobster and other seafood entrees rank top among diners’ favorite entrees.
 Ask servers and sommeliers for their California wine recommendations.
 Some of the best comes from vineyards not far from Truckee.